ibm-cloud-docs/dr-automation-powervs/activity-tracker-events.md

 ---
 # Activity tracker events

-As a security officer, auditor, or manager, you can use the Activity Tracker Event Routing service to track how users and applications interact with the IBM® DR® Autoamtion for PowerVS in IBM Cloud®.
+Activity tracking events report on activities that change the state of a service in IBM Cloud.
+You can use the events to investigate abnormal activity and critical actions and to comply with regulatory audit requirements.

+You can use IBM Cloud Activity Tracker Event Routing, a platform service, to route auditing events in your account to destinations of your choice by configuring targets and routes that define where activity tracking events are sent.
+For more information, see [Getting started tutorial for Activity Tracker Event Routing](https://cloud.ibm.com/docs/activity-tracker?topic=activity-tracker-getting-started).

+You can use IBM Cloud Logs to visualize and alert on events that are generated in your account and routed by IBM Cloud Activity Tracker Event Routing to an IBM Cloud Logs instance.

+<strong>Important:</strong> As of <strong>28 March 2024</strong>, the IBM Cloud Activity Tracker service is deprecated and will no longer be supported as of <strong>30 March 2025</strong>.
+Customers will need to migrate to IBM Cloud Logs before <strong>30 March 2025</strong>.
+During the migration period, customers can use IBM Cloud Activity Tracker along with IBM Cloud Logs.
+Activity tracking events are the same for both services.
+For information about migrating from IBM Cloud Activity Tracker to IBM Cloud Logs and running the services in parallel, see [link_to_migration_planning](/docs/cloud-logs?topic=cloud-logs-migration-intro).

 Activity Tracker Event Routing records user-initiated activities that change the state of a service in IBM Cloud.
 You can use this service to investigate abnormal activity and critical actions and to comply with regulatory audit requirements.
 In addition, you can be alerted about actions as they happen.
 The events that are collected comply with the Cloud Auditing Data Federation (CADF) standard.
-For more information, see the [Getting started tutorial for Activity Tracker Event Routing](https://cloud.ibm.com/docs/activity-tracker?topic=activity-tracker-getting-started).
+For more information, see the [Getting started tutorial for Activity Tracker Event Routing](/docs/activity-tracker?topic=activity-tracker-getting-started).

-IBM® DR® Autoamtion Server automatically generates events so that you can track activity on your service.

 ## Management events

-This document provides details on various events relevant to DR automation.
+This document provides details on various events relevant to {{site.data.keyword.DR_short}}.
 These events help administrators manage instance readiness, images, network configurations, and security policies required for effective disaster recovery.

 ## 1. Instance Events

-Instance events are essential for assessing the status and readiness of instances for failover within DR automation.
+Instance events are essential for assessing the status and readiness of instances for failover within {{site.data.keyword.DR_short}}.
 These events allow administrators to list and monitor instances to ensure they are prepared for rapid recovery during a disaster scenario.

 | **Action**                | **Description**                                       |
 |---------------------------|-------------------------------------------------------|
 | `dr-instance.list`        | Lists all instances that are configured for failover. |
 | `dr-instance.read`        | Reads the status of a specified instance for readiness verification. |
+{: caption="List of events: Instance" caption-side="bottom"}

 ### Example Use Case

-In preparation for disaster recovery testing, an administrator may use `dr-instance.list` to retrieve all instances under DR automation.
+In preparation for disaster recovery testing, an administrator may use `dr-instance.list` to retrieve all instances under {{site.data.keyword.DR_short}}.
 By reading the status of each instance, they ensure that all critical systems are in a ready state for immediate failover.

 ---